Motorcycle License in Ohio

 - Study.
 Pick up a copy of the Motorcycle Operations Manual as well as the Ohio Digest Motor Vehicles Laws.
 Both can be found online or at your local BMV office.
 Try taking an Online Practice Test.
 Sample questions can prepare you for the written test.

 - After studying, head to your local exam station to complete the motorcycle knowledge test and a vision test.
 Both tests are free, and no appointment is necessary, although it is always recommended to make an appointment to lower wait times.

-- After completing the knowledge and vision tests, you have 60 days from your test completion date to turn in your receipt of completion to a deputy registrar agency to receive your TIPIC.
+- After completing the knowledge and vision tests, you have 60 days from your test completion date to turn in your receipt of completion to a deputy registrar agency to receive your skills test waiver.

 ―Be sure to have two acceptable forms of ID showing proof of your name, date of birth, and your Social Security number.

 - ―Pay the $22.50 fee to receive your temporary packet for your motorcycle TIPIC.

 Your TIPIC is valid for 1 year.
 With it you will be able to ride with restrictions until you receive a valid motorcycle license.
 Ohio Motorcycle TIPIC restrictions include: